-Over half of workers over 50 still describe themselves as ambitious and half plan to work beyond retirement, but large numbers have faced age discrimination and 73% say employers don’t appreciate their experience, according to a survey by new jobs and advice website workingwise.co.uk.
+Over half of workers over 50 still describe themselves as ambitious and half plan to work beyond retirement, but large numbers of older workers have faced age discrimination and 73% say employers don’t appreciate their experience, according to a survey by new jobs and advice website workingwise.co.uk.

 The survey found 46% of over 330 over 50’s polled said they had faced age discrimination; and 32% said they had faced age discrimination in relation to a job promotion.